Employment and employee benefits in Switzerland: overview

 The employer can take recourse against the responsible employee.

-A similar liability exists if the employer uses auxiliary persons such as employees in performing contractual obligations, even if the employee is not personally guilty for having caused the damage.
+A similar liability in contract exists if the employer uses auxiliary persons such as employees in performing contractual obligations, even if the employee is not personally guilty for having caused the damage.
 It is possible for the employer to completely exclude liability for damages caused by auxiliary persons in the third-party contract.

 Parent company liability